Congratulations, and Welcome!

 To waive the medical insurance, please visit Student Health Services.

-Please visit the Student Health Services site regarding Medical Insurance.
-This site provides important information about the BU Medical Insurance Plan, comparable insurance requirements and waiver of the BU Medical Insurance Plan.
+Please visit the Student Health Services site regarding insurance.
+This site provides important information about the BU Student Health Insurance Plan, comparable insurance requirements and waiver of the BU Insurance Plan.
 Part-time students and dependents of full-time students may choose to enroll in the medical insurance plan offered through Boston University.

-Medical insurance coverage extends from August 15, 2020 through August 14, 2021 for those admitted in the Fall Semester.
-Coverage extends from January 1, 2021 through August 14, 2021 for those admitted for the Spring Semester.
+Health insurance coverage extends from August 15, 2021 through August 14, 2022 for those admitted in the Fall Semester.
+Coverage extends from January 1, 2022 through August 14, 2022 for those admitted for the Spring Semester.
 Please note that coverage takes effect once registration has been processed.

 To waive the medical insurance, please visit Student Health Services.